Targeted therapy

 • after surgery to destroy any remaining cancer cells (adjuvant therapy)

-• to treat cancer if it has come back or hasn’t responded to other treatments (second-line therapy or palliative treatment)
+• to treat cancer after initial treatments if the cancer has come back (recurrent disease) or hasn’t responded to other treatments

-• as long-term treatment to try to prevent the cancer coming back or control its growth (maintenance treatment).
+• as long-term treatment to try to prevent the cancer coming back or growing (called maintenance treatment).

 Will it work?